 But that’s not to say that the feathered brow doesn’t require some TLC.
-Granted, you may not have to endure the painstaking plucking, tinting, pencilling or shaping that the It brow of yesteryear demanded, but some steps have to be taken in order to achieve feathered perfection.
+Granted, you may not have to endure the painstaking plucking, tinting, pencilling or shaping that the it brow of yesteryear demanded, but some steps have to be taken in order to achieve feathered perfection.
 Forget microblading, brow lamination is the new brow treatment that’s set to revolutionise the way that we tend to our brows.

 That’s right, the feathered brow trend has paved the way for a brand-new brow treatment that promises to give you your fluffiest brows yet—and it seems as though everyone wants in.
-In fact, brow lamination has surged so high in popularity that it claims the title of one of Google’s most searched for beauty terms in 2019.
+In fact, brow lamination has surged so high in popularity that it claims the title of one of Google’s most searched for beauty terms last year.
 But don’t worry, if you’re a little lost on what this whole brow lamination thing is set to achieve, you’re not alone.
 I totally was too when I first caught wind of it.

 Over the last few years, I’ve dedicated a lot of time and money to my brow game, and now it seems it was all too little, too late.
 However, as soon as I got over the initial shock (and total denial) that it was finally time to rethink my regimen, I began to come to terms with what the future would look like for my precious brows should I embrace this new trend.